iftechfoundation/language-inform7/README.md

 - Strings with bracketed substitutions
 - Nested comments
-- Header lines
+- Section header lines
-- Inform 6 inclusions (with I6 strings and comments)
+- Inform 6 inclusions
-- The documentation section at the end of an I7 extension
+- The documentation section at the end of an extension

+I do not try to color all of Inform 6 syntax.
+(There's a standard algorithm for this, but it's not regexp-based and I never liked it anyhow.)
+I just color I6 strings, dict words, and comments within I6 inclusions.

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)